panrg/questions/draft-irtf-panrg-questions.md

 This document poses open questions in path-aware networking, as a background for framing discussions in the Path Aware Networking proposed Research Group (PANRG).
-Path-aware networking has two aspects: the exposure of properties of available Internet paths to endpoints and applications running on them, and allowing endpoints and applications to use these properties to select paths through the Internet for their traffic.
+Path-aware networking has two aspects: exposing properties of available Internet paths to endpoints and applications running on them, and allowing endpoints and applications to use these properties to select paths through the Internet for their traffic.